bgro/anki-plugins/_sources/plugin_multiple_choice.txt

-The plugin further only allows the user to click any other than the "Again" repetition button if the correct answer has been provided.
+The plugin further only allows the user to click any other than the "Again" ease button if the correct answer has been provided.

 .. figure:: images/multiple_choice_example_right_answer.png
    :scale: 50 %